aptos-labs/developer-docs/docs/move/book/uses.md

 ## Inside a `module`

-Inside of a `module` all `use` declarations are usable regardless of the order of declaration.
+Inside a `module` all `use` declarations are usable regardless of the order of declaration.

 ```move=
 address 0x42 {